GEOS-DEV/geosPythonPackages/docs/geos_mesh_tools.rst

 GEOS Mesh Tools
 --------------------------

-The `geosx-mesh-tools` python package includes tools for converting meshes from common formats (abaqus, etc.) to those that can be read by GEOS (gmsh, vtk).
+The `geos-mesh-tools` python package includes tools for converting meshes from common formats (abaqus, etc.) to those that can be read by GEOS (gmsh, vtk).
 See :ref:`PythonToolsSetup` for details on setup instructions, and `External Mesh Guidelines <https://geosx-geosx.readthedocs-hosted.com/en/latest/coreComponents/mesh/docs/Mesh.html#using-an-external-mesh>`_ for a detailed description of how to use external meshes in GEOS.
 The available console scripts for this package and its API are described below.